hyperfiddle/electric-fiddle/src/electric_tutorial/system_properties.md

 * With Electric, you can refactor across the frontend/backend boundary, all in one place, without caring about any plumbing.
   * Refactoring is an algebraic activity with local reasoning, just as it should be.
   * Functional programming without the BS

+FAQ: "how electric blurs the lines between client and server"
+* I don't like this wording, in our opinion the boundary in v3 is very clear
+* In fact, Electric v3 allows the programmer to draw much more intricate boundaries than ever before, Electric is a surgical tool offering tremendous precision - it is not "blurry"